 The bioreactor system that Jess is designing will improve nutrient and oxygen delivery to the meat cells by acting as an artificial heart that pumps artificial blood into the muscle.
 This system will also “exercise” the muscle to improve its development, the same way that muscle is exercised inside the body to increase its strength.
 The hope is that the meat cells grown in Jess’ bioreactor system will produce a bigger and better output than current known methods are able to.

-Jess is also developing methods to isolate muscle cells from pigs and lobsters.
-Why pigs and lobsters?
+Jess is also developing methods to isolate muscle cells from pigs.
+Why pigs?
 As Jess says, “Pigs are one of the smartest animals on the planet (along with humans, elephants, and dolphins), but also one of the most delicious (I mean, who doesn't love bacon?).
-Therefore making an in vitro meat option for pork and bacon is imperative.
-Additionally, lobster meat has a very high price-per-pound, making it an easier target to provide a competitive in vitro meat price in comparison to beef.”
+Therefore making an in vitro meat option for pork and bacon is imperative."

 Jess with Isha and New Harvest Research Fellows Abi, Natalie, and Marie at the 2nd International Cultured Beef Symposium, October 2016